-The struggle can be very real for the health conscious athlete who is trying to gain weight in a safe and effective manner.
-Most of my athletes lead incredibly busy lifestyles, leaving virtually zero time to think about optimal sports nutrition and cook elaborate, calorically dense meals each day.
+The struggle can be very real for the health-conscious athlete who is trying to gain weight safely and effectively.
+Most of our athletes lead incredibly busy lifestyles, leaving virtually zero time to think about optimal sports nutrition and cook elaborate, calorically dense meals each day.

 A Great Weight Gain Shake Should Meet the Following Criteria:

-- 20-25 g of protein per serving ( Smaller amounts of protein consumed more frequently throughout the day is better for digestion and absorption vs. one large load)
+- 20-30 g of protein per serving ( Smaller amounts of protein consumed more frequently throughout the day is better for digestion and absorption vs. one large load).

-- NSF Certified for Sport certification (Preferred) or Informed Sport Certified (This pertains to any powders or additional supplements you are adding to your shake) or Informed-Choice Trusted by Sport
+- NSF Certified for Sport certification (Preferred) or Informed Sport Certified (This pertains to any powders or supplements you are adding to your shake) or Informed-Choice Trusted by Sport

 (Usual disclaimer: FWDfuel Sports Nutrition is a participant in the Emerson Wellevate Associates program as well as the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.)

 - 1-2 scoop vanilla or strawberry protein powder of your choice

 - 1.5 TBSP peanut butter

 - 1 cup frozen strawberries Raspberries work too!